gitlabhq/gitlabhq/doc/university/glossary/README.md

 ### Subversion (SVN)

 An open source version control system.
+Read about [migrating from SVN](https://docs.gitlab.com/ce/workflow/importing/migrating_from_svn.html) to GitLab using SubGit.

 ### Tag